zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 In any case, Geraldo refers to the “trial” (trial).
 The trial is the series of meetings in a courtroom during which the government tries to  prove that you committed a crime, usually, and you try to convince the judge t hat you didn’t commit a crime.
 Often in U.S. trials, it’s not the judge who makes the final decision but the “jury” (jury).
 The jury is a group of people, usually 12 i n number, who decide if you are guilty or innocent of a crime.

-However, many times the jury only decides if you ar e guilty or innocent.
+However, many times the jury only decides if you are guilty or innocent.
 The “judge” – a man or a woman who works for the govern ment – decides how you will be punished, how you will be sentenced.
 In thi s case, during the trial the attorneys, the lawyers who work for this woman accu sed of murder, tried to show that there were “mitigating circumstances.”

 “Mitigating (mitigating) circumstances” refer to si tuations that may make your crime less serious, or at least your guilt less ser ious.
 For example, you may be hungry and have no food and no job and no place to live, and because of this, you steal some food.
 Well, stealing food is a crime , but the judge might decide there were “mitigating circumstances” – things that , even though you did commit the crime, mean that you shouldn’t be punished as s everely or as heavily.